pyswmm/pyswmm/docs/source/overview.rst

 -  development and implementation of control logic outside of native EPA-SWMM Controls,

--  users to establish their own node inflows,
+-  methods for users to establish their own node inflows,

 -  a coding interface to binary output files,